 Because store-bought basil plants are often planted in pure potting soil and may also require a larger pot, it may a good idea to repot them right after buying to make sure they have a good start.
 After this, just place the plastic inner pot in a decorative outer pot and you should be able to fully enjoy your fresh basil!

-As mentioned earlier, basil loves plenty of water: daily watering may be necessary.
+As discussed earlier, basil loves plenty of water: daily watering is usually necessary.
 If you fail to water for just a little too long you’ll quickly see the leaves start to droop!
 If this happens, don’t wait too long.
 If you’ve potted your basil in a pot as described above, you shouldn’t have too many problems keeping it well-watered and happy.

 - It’s time to water your basil plant when the soil feels dry.